mk-fg/de-setup/README.rst

 Currently includes stuff for `Enlightenment <http://enlightenment.org>`_ (E17+).

-Feel free to reuse any of these stuff as you see fit.
+Feel free to reuse any of this stuff as you see fit.

 .. contents::
   :backlinks: none